val3r1o/gns3-automation-fabric/README.md

 #run the script</br>
 ./install.sh

+A reboot is needed to refresh user-permission ref: new project "uBridge is not available" error.

-now, run GNS3 and import the project under /gns3-automation-OS10fabric</br>
+Now, run GNS3 and import the project under /gns3-automation-OS10fabric</br>
 do not use "sudo gns3" just "gns3"
-Seems a reboot is needed to refresh user-permission ref: new project "uBridge is not available" error.

 Have fun.